maxkueng/restique/README.md

  - `default_profile` _(string, optional):_ The name of the profile that will be
    used when no profile name is specified through the `--profile` argument.
    Multiple profile names can be specified as a comma-separated list (without spaces).
-If multiple profile names are provided they will be merged in to each other in the order they are specified.
+If multiple profile names are provided they will be merged into each other in the order they are specified.
 This can be useful when combining partial profiles.

- - `global` _(object, optional)_: A global profile that will be merged in to all other profiles.
+ - `global` _(object, optional)_: A global profile that will be merged into all other profiles.
 If the non-global profile contains the same options the global options will be overridden by the profile.
 Except `files` and `excludes` will be combined.